AdaCore/spark2014/lrm/source/packages.rst

 Language Definition
 ^^^^^^^^^^^^^^^^^^^

+The Initializes aspect specifies the visible variables and state abstractions of a package that are initialized by the elaboration of the package.
+In |SPARK|
+a package may only initialize variables declared immediately within the package.

+If the initialization of a variable or state abstraction, V, during the elaboration of a package, P, is dependent on the value of a visible variable or state abstraction from another package, then this entity shall be denoted in the input list associated with V in the Initialization aspect of P.

 The Initializes aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Initializes and the ``aspect_definition`` shall follow the grammar of ``initialization_spec`` given below.